Float in Project Management: Definition, Types, Benefits, and Examples

 Float and the Critical Path Method (CPM)

-Activities that are on the Critical Path don’t have any float, but all tasks that aren’t on the Critical Path have either total float or free float.
-However, when entering data into activity nodes, most project managers will only enter the value of total float (TF) for reasons that will soon become clear.
+When entering data into activity nodes, most project managers will only enter the value of total float (TF) for reasons that will soon become clear.

-Float is the last value shown in the activity node above that you will derive when calculating a project’s Critical Path.
+Float is the last value shown in the activity node above that you will derive when calculating a project’s critical path.

 • Early start (ES) — the earliest point at which you can start an activity,